What Is a Native Mobile App?

 Native mobile vs. progressive web apps (PWAs)

-Progressive web apps (PWAs) provide more advanced features and functionality than traditional web apps.
-Although they remain browser-based, PWAs can be added to the home screen of a mobile device to provide offline access and faster, more reliable performance.
-They’re typically installed directly from the browser, but they can also be published via app stores to make them more easily discoverable.
+Progressive web apps bridge some of the gap between traditional web apps and native apps.
+Though they’re still browser-based, you can add PWAs to your phone’s home screen.
+They’re typically installed directly from the browser, but they can also be published in app stores to make them more easily discoverable.

 Native mobile vs. wrapped or hybrid apps